 Producer organizations will often list regulations that are pertinent to that industry.
 For example the Pennsylvania State Beekeepers Association has the "Bee Law" posted on their website, as well as a more reader-friendly summary.

 Penn State Extension educators will sometimes provide summaries of important rules and regulations.
-For example John Berry, Penn State Agricultural Marketing Educator, has summarized many meat processing regulations in the "Farmers Guide to Processing and Selling Meat or Poultry".

 Registration and Licensing